ramirezlab/AlzyFinder/README.md

 * If you have questions regarding our the ML models deposited here, please open an issue on our GitHub repository: https://github.com/ramirezlab/AlzyFinder/issues
 * If you have questions regarding our [AlzyFinder Platform](https://www.alzyfinder-platform.udec.cl) please contact us via [this form](https://ramirezlab.github.io/7_contact)
 * If you have ideas for new AD targets, or how to imporve our [AlzyFinder Platform](https://www.alzyfinder-platform.udec.cl), please send your ideas via [this form](https://ramirezlab.github.io/7_contact)
-* For all other requests, please send us an email: dramirezs@udec.cl
+* For all other requests, please send us an email: alzyfinder@gmail.com
+*
 We are looking forward to hearing from you!

 ## License